marinamiw/Sushimia/README.md

 # Sushimia
-Basic website for japanese recipes
+Basic website for japanese recipes (abt to include some stuff later on)